Locations:

 What happens during transgender voice therapy?

-People who are transgender may have voice therapy along with or instead of voice feminization or voice masculinization surgery.
+People who are transgender may have voice therapy along with or instead of voice feminization surgery or voice masculinization surgery.

 A voice therapist shows you how to create healthier and more efficient vibration of your vocal folds, while working to increase pitch and change resonance.
 Voice therapy can also help with postsurgical recovery for those who choose to have surgery of their voice box.
 Voice feminization surgery can help change the pitch of your voice by altering the length and mass of your vocal cords.